nfstream/nfstream.github.io/docs/api.md

-The flow-based aggregation consists of aggregating packets into flows based on a shared set of characteristics (flow key, e.g., source IP address, destination IP address, transport protocol, source port, destination port, VLAN identifier).
+The flow-based aggregation consists of aggregating packets into flows based on a shared set of characteristics (flow key, e.g., source IP address, destination IP address, transport protocol, source port, destination port, VLAN identifier, tunnel Identifier).
 A flow cache maintains each flow entry until its termination (e.g., active timeout, inactive timeout).
 While the entry is present in the flow cache, basic counters, and several metrics are updated.
 If two pairs generate flows on both directions, the flow cache uses a bidirectional flow definition, adding counters and metrics for both directions.